TheCodingMarine/TheCodingMarine/README.md

 Hello and welcome!
 My name is Tyler and I am a Python Developer.
-My studies and practice in Python consist of everything from web-development to CLI applications and even data science.
-I am an autodidact and self-taught in Python.
-My self-directed learning plans are meticulously laid out to include a deeper understanding of data science, web-development, algorithms and analysis, data structures, and becoming a world class Pythonista.
-My first language is C++ which I learned over the course of a semester in an engineering degree program.
-Languages I look to add or improve on in the future are JavaScript and C++.
-Both of which relating back to Python development for the web and extensions.

-I use GitHub as a repository for projects but also maintain my own private Git server, so the activity tracker will not be truly reflective of how much coding I actually do.

-Currently Learning:
-- JavaScript
-- React
+I am a Python autodidact.
+My self-directed learning paths have been meticulously developed to cover topics, and associated frameworks/libraries, in data science, web-development, the standard library, databases (relational and document), object-oriented programming, algorithms, and data structures.
+My overarching goal is to become a world class Pythonista.

+Currently, I am learning JavaScript in order to round out my web development knowledge and build awesome frontends connected to a Python backend utilizing either Flask or Django.

 Currently Reading:
 - Learning Python by Mark Lutz